marko1616/cpp-learn/README.md

 # Modern C++ Learning Project

-This repository serves as a learning project for exploring modern C++ concepts and practices.
+This repository serves as a learning project for exploring modern C++ concepts and practices using CMake and C++23.

 ## Cloning the Project